rey/cookbook/recipes/curry-sauce.md

 1. Take a decent sized pan and fry the onions on a medium heat until golden, add the garlic and ginger and fry for a couple of minutes.
 2. Add the spices and fry for another couple of minutes.
 Keep stirring!
 It'll make a delicious curry paste thing.
 3. Add the passata and a splodge of tomato purée.
 Stir well.
 4. Add half a cup of water and the rogue chilli followed by the meat.
-Stir that all up and cook slowly[^1] until the meat is cooked and soft.
+Stir that all up and cook slowly[^1] until the meat has cooked through and is soft.
 5. Once the curry is cooked, add some lovely chopped coriander.

 [^1]: